jclawson/hazeltask/README.md

 hazelcast-work
 ==============
-NOTE: This is a work in progress... aka... nothing is currently working...
+NOTE: This is a work in progress...
+API changes drastically...
+Not quite ready yet

-This project encompasses an advanced distributed task library for Hazelcast.
+This project encompasses an advanced distributed work library for Hazelcast.
 It is modeled after the ExecutorService API but adds a lot of missing features the built in Hazelcast executor service doesn't provide such as:
 - Failover capabilities when nodes go down.
 No lost work!
-- Task loadbalancing
+- Work distribution loadbalancing with customizable routers (RoundRobin implementation provided)
-- Partitioned queues for customizable task execution selection
+- Local Partitioned queues for customizable task execution selection
 - No more MemberLeftExceptions when waiting on Futures!
+Work will be redistributed to another member and executed returning the result to your Future
-- Distribution of tasks done via Hazelcast Map
+- Distribution of work done via push as work is added
-- No cluster locking, or cluster wide contention on resources
+- No cluster locking.
+Little contention on cluster wide resources.
-- VERY light on network
+- Configurable to favor speed or redundancy
+- Work Bundling capabilities!
+Sometimes its more efficient to combine several tasks into a single task.
+This is now possible with the DistributedWorkBundler.

 Example Use Case:
 ==============